mrgoodsire/AgeofAshes/Session_Notes.md

 ### Dungeon Hallway 3

 We go north to a door that Fable can't open.
-She beckons Asemer to try and he cannot go through because it is barred.
+She beckons Asemar to try and he cannot go through because it is barred.
 Hal and Fable fist-bump.
-Asemer pries the door open with his bo staff and we encounter 4 Charau-ka. **Combat!**
+Asemar pries the door open with his bo staff and we encounter 4 Charau-ka. **Combat!**

 Gus attempts to imtimidate.
 The Charau-ka respond threateningly in Mwangi.
 We kill 3 and chase the remaining into the next room.
 We follow them and encounter a boggard who waps me with his tongue.
 I poison him good and chase him into the adjoining bedroom where we kill him and the rest of the apes.